theforeman/foreman-documentation/guides/README.md

 We do not publish the content yet to prevent users confusion, however this section will cover steps required to publish the content.
 We should make sure that only the last stable version of the HTML document is indexed by search engines, old and nightly builds should not be indexed.
-All PDFs should be available for download tho.
+All PDFs should be available for download though.

-## Stylying
+## Styling

 CSS styles are based on the official AsciiDoctor styles with some small modifications.
 To generate the stylesheet: